Table of Contents

 Here’s a counter-argument.
 You may argue that people don’t use tools in B2B because of the “brand”.
 Well, then, if you do email marketing, what is the tool that you’re currently using?
 Is it Mailchimp?
 If so, then how did you come about into using it?

 Branding can mean so many things.
 But in terms of content marketing, just making sure to talk about your vision or your brand’s raison d’être can turn your readers into at least supporters of your brand.
-Of course, you should do it only when it’s relevant (that’s a whole other blog post).

-But talking about your vision is an excellent way to bring some personality into your writing.
+Talking about your vision is an excellent way to bring some personality into your writing.
 It also attracts people who feel similarly and very strongly about the same topic.

 The best type of content marketing is editorial

-All right, editorial content won’t save you if you already have issues on your branding and communications.
+All right, editorial content won’t save you if you already have issues on your branding and communication.
 But learning about key principles behind great editorial content will help your content marketing get more conversions and clients.

 I hope that you’ve enjoyed reading this blog post.
 As always if you need help on creating darn good SEO blog posts, don’t hesitate to contact me: email@example.com.
 I’ll be more than happy to help you create great editorial content.
+Thanks for reading!